ariugwu/sharpbox/README.md

 # sharpbox
 A group of common intranet application components (modules) that are encapsulated within a (app) context and communicate via a dispatcher.
 The dispatcher and the concept of a unidirectional data flow come from the [Facebook Flux Architecture](http://facebook.github.io/flux/docs/overview.html).

+Where the simplicity of that approach fails the concepts of [Event Sourcing[ (https://msdn.microsoft.com/en-us/library/jj591559.aspx) will come into play.

 ## Example (@SEE CLI example project):

 ```c#